Shantanu-121/Educase_School_API/README.md

 # Educase School API
-A RESTful API backend built with Node.js and MySQL for managing school data.
+A RESTful API backend built with Node JS and MySQL for managing school data.
 This API supports adding new schools and listing schools ordered by proximity to a given location.

 # Features
 Add School: Add a school record with validated inputs.